-Longest days for Earth at this solstice | EarthSky.org
+Longest days accompany December solstice | EarthSky.org

-The 2016 December solstice arrives on December 21, at 10:44 UTC.
-That’s 4:44 a.m.
+This year, the December solstice arrives on December 21, at 22:23 UTC.
+That’s 16:23 (4:23 p.m.)
 CST for the Central time zone in North America.
 For us in the Northern Hemisphere, the December solstice ushers in our shortest period of daylight and longest period of darkness for the year.
 And yet – if we consider the length of the day in another light – the longest days of the year come each year in December for the entire globe.

-When we say the longest days of the year come each year around the December solstice for the entire globe, we’re talking about day not as a period of daylight – but as the interval from one solar noon – or midday – to the next.

-In December, a day – one rotation of Earth relative to the noonday sun – is about one-half minute longer than the average 24 hours.

 Keep in mind that the clocks on our walls don’t measure the true length of a solar day.
 To measure the time from one solar noon to the next, you need a sundial.
 A sundial will tell you the precise moment of local solar noon – when the sun reaches its highest point for the day.

 The featured photo at the top of this post shows an analemma.
-It shows sun’s declination – its angular distance from the celestial equator – and difference (in minutes) between time as measured by the clock and time as measured by the sun.
-Click here to read more about this image.
+It’s a way of depicting the height of the sun’s path across our skies, for every day of the year.
+Analemmas show show the sun’s declination – its angular distance from the celestial equator – and the difference (in minutes) between time as measured by the clock and time as measured by the sun.
+Click here to read more about analemmas.

 So it’s December now, and that means one rotation of the Earth relative to the sun – what we call a solar day – is about one-half minute longer than the average 24 hours, for the entire globe.